eddiemoon99/fitness-club-api/README.md

 This application was created using Django, and Django REST Framework.

-To see the application description as well as functionalities, see [here](context.md)

 ## Development Setup

 To run the backend clone the repo and first run: